“In Oakwell Fields, Oak Well Farm House was occupied by the Marshall family.”

 In the 1870’s many of the farm’s old buildings were pulled down – with the exception of the farm house and a barn at its side.
 New ones replaced them.

-William remained there until his death in 1891.
+William remained at the farm until his death in 1891.

-By about 1896 it was occupied by the Marshalls — Robert and Ann (nee Bentley) whom we shall meet in White Lion Square.
+By about 1896 Oakwell Farm was occupied by the Marshall family — Robert and Ann (nee Bentley) who we shall meet in White Lion Square.

 This brings us to Belper Street.